leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 * Create a Key-pair inside the `.ssh`  in the Home directory

     ```shell
     # move to Home directory
     cd ~
     # create key
     ssh-keygen -t ed25519 -C "your_email@example.com"
-    # save to the default location and file name: ~/.ssh/id_ed25519
+    # save to the default location and file name: ~/.ssh/id_ed25519 , or put a specific address, relative to where you are :  ./Desktop/carpentry
     ```
 * Check the keys have been created